Words: Brooke Hansen Quinn. Photos: Bulgari.

 Christina warmly welcomed guests into her home and invited us to view her private collection of Bulgari Jewels that had been beautifully displayed in a pop-up showroom.
 In another part of the house a second pop-up showroom displayed the gorgeous new Bulgari collections.

-We were delighted to be able to welcome Interstate members Pamela Robertson-Gregg, Danni Murray and Anita Pahor who traveled to support us.
+We were delighted to be able to welcome Interstate members Pamela Robertson-Gregg, Danni Murray and Anita Pahor who travelled to support us.

 Christina Quinn gave a sincere and warm welcome to guests.
 SWL Chair and Founding Member Anita Pahor addressed the gathering to speak of our raison d’être and mission.
 Kym Blechynden, Red Cross Aid Worker, generously gave of her time to attend and speak to us of her incredible experiences in the field.
 Kym gave a compelling address, speaking of the importance of fund raising and how her work is directly facilitated by the generosity and advocacy of the Society of Women Leaders.
 Silence filled the air as Kym shared stories from the field and we were humbled by the knowledge that our funds made her work possible and her tenacity made our humanitarian efforts come to life.